top of page

 As the UK generally experiences higher travel volumes in summer and again over Christmas, you may need to apply earlier if travelling around these particularly busy times.

 The process can be delayed if you do not fill out the application correctly or completely.
-It happens as soon as there is some document missing from your file or say any discrepancy in the documents then naturally UK Visas Team has to go back and forth with you – Be it asking for more information and clarification.
+It happens as soon as there is some document missing from your file, or say any discrepancy in the documents, then naturally the UK Visas Team has to go back and forth with you, be it asking for more information and clarification.

 In order not to experience undue delays, ensure that all application requirements are met and nothing is omitted.